“Hemp” is a term used to classify varieties of Cannabis that contain 0.3% or less THC content (by dry weight).

 With the capabilities to produce crucial resources such as food, rope, clothing, paper, housing material, and more, hemp has been the catalyst for man’s earliest innovations.

 “Marijuana” is a term used to classify varieties of Cannabis that contain more than 0.3% THC (by dry weight) and can induce psychotropic or euphoric effects on the user.

 While the use of this term is widespread throughout American culture, it presents a grossly inadequate misrepresentation of Cannabis.
-Most informed individuals and organizations in the Cannabis industry refuse to use the term and some consider it to be “racist.”

 In early American history, the term “marijuana” was non-existent and “cannabis” was the primary term used to classify the plant.